ziyoung/better-wilcom-docs/wilcom-docs/Basics/basics/Access_object_properties.md

 ![basics00029.png](assets/basics00029.png)

-2Select a tab to access the properties to adjust.
+2. Select a tab to access the properties to adjust.

-3Adjust general properties – width, height, position – by means of the Property Bar.
+3. Adjust general properties – width, height, position – by means of the Property Bar.
 Press Enter to apply.
 Press Esc to discard changes.

 ![PropertyBar.png](assets/PropertyBar.png)